How to use Snap to split screen on Windows 11

 The Snap layouts available in Windows 11

-How to use Snap layouts in Windows 11
+Snap suggestions in Windows 11

 The window is immediately snapped into the spot you chose.
-The remaining app windows are then displayed in other available areas, and you can click or tap on the ones you want in each layout section.
+The remaining app windows are then displayed in the other available areas, and you can click or tap the ones you want in each layout section.

 The app window is positioned in the selected section